evgesha9400/ig-trading-lib/README.md

 The project consists of several modules:

 - `authentication`: This module handles authentication with the IG Rest API.
+- `trading`: This module provides functionalities for trading operations.
+Currently, it includes methods for getting positions.

 ## Running the Tests